avanetten/simrdwn/README.md

 ![Alt text](/results/__examples/header.jpg?raw=true "")

-The Satellite Imagery Multiscale Rapid Detection with Windowed Networks (SIMRDWN) codebase combines some of the leading object detection algorithms into a unified framework designed to rapidly detect objects both large and small in overhead imagery of arbitrary size.
+The Satellite Imagery Multiscale Rapid Detection with Windowed Networks (SIMRDWN) codebase combines some of the leading object detection algorithms into a unified framework designed to rapidly detect objects both large and small in overhead imagery.
+By design, test images can be of arbitrarily large size.
 This work seeks to extend the [YOLT](https://arxiv.org/abs/1805.09512) modification of [YOLO](https://pjreddie.com/darknet/yolo/) to include the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
 Therefore, one can train models and test on arbitrary image sizes with [YOLO](https://pjreddie.com/darknet/yolo/), [Faster R-CNN](https://arxiv.org/abs/1506.01497), [SSD](https://arxiv.org/abs/1512.02325), or [R-FCN](https://arxiv.org/abs/1605.06409).

 ### For more information, see: